Classical Civilisation & Latin

 Key Stage 3

 All pupils study Classics in Year 7.
-At the heart of the course is a study of classical mythology, including the Trojan War, which embraces many other areas of the curriculum including PSHE and language work.
-In Years 8 and 9, pupils will either take Latin or Classics.
-In Latin, the Roman world is brought to life using the Cambridge Latin Course, which is highly popular among our pupils.
-The complementary e-learning resource packages contain well over 1,000 activities, including video clips, audio sequences, dramatisations and interactive exercises.
-In Classics, pupils study the civilisations of the Greeks and Romans in greater depth, again supported by a variety of audio-visual material.
+At the heart of the course is a study of classical mythology, including the Trojan War, which embraces many other areas of the curriculum including PSHE and language work (Latin).
+Pupils study the civilisations of the Greeks and Romans in greater depth, again supported by a variety of audio-visual material.

 FACILITIES AND RESOURCES

 The Classics suite is located in a prime position on the first floor of the Queen’s Wing.
 Our well-appointed rooms are equipped with data projectors to facilitate the delivery of our popular e-learning resources.
-In this area there is also a very well stocked Classics bookstore and office.
-Examples of pupils’ work adorn the classrooms and adjacent corridor.
+In this area, there is also a very well stocked Classics bookstore and office.
+Examples of pupils’ work adorn the classrooms and adjacent corridors.

 TRIPS AND VISITS

 There are numerous sites both in the UK and abroad, which have been visited by our GCSE Latin and Classical Civilisation students to supplement and enrich their enjoyment and appreciation of the classical world.
 A variety of theatrical productions and study days are also organised by the department as appropriate.
-A recent trip saw the Science and Classics departments combine to take a group of 40 pupils to London to visit the British Museum, the Science Museum and other sites of cultural interest.
+A recent trip saw the pupils visit Pompeii in Italy to explore the ancient remains of the city.